rpicard/explore-flask/11-handling_forms.md

 # Handling forms

-One of the most fundamental parts of a web application is the form.
 The form is the basic element that lets users interact with your web application.
-Flask alone doesn't do anything to help you handle forms, but the Flask-WTF extension lets us use WTForms in our Flask applications with ease.
+Flask alone doesn't do anything to help you handle forms, but the Flask-WTF extension lets us use the popular WTForms package in our Flask applications.
+This package makes defining forms and handling submissions easy.

 ## Flask-WTF

 The first thing you want to do with Flask-WTF (after installing it) is to define a form in a myapp.forms package.

-{ MAYBE RETHINK WHERE forms.py IS LOCATED?
-MAYBE util.forms ? }

 myapp/forms.py
 ```